dauwhe/epub31-bff/README.md

 ###[Proposal 2: JSON-LD in NAV](json-mixed.md), where the JSON+LD package is embedded in the `nav` document

 #####Example of proposal 2

+>**Issue**: The JSON-LD is a disaster.
+Suggestions for improvements from people with actual knowledge of linked data are welcome!

 ```html
 <!DOCTYPE html>
 <html lang="en">